Duke-CIT/sakai/reference/library/src/morpheus-master/compile-skin.md

   `git checkout master` (switch to ***local*** `master` branch)

-	**You may want to skip this step if you are designing for a release and not master** `git pull upstream master` (`pull` in any ***upstream*** changes)
+	**You may want to skip these next two steps if you are designing for a release and not master**

+  `git pull upstream master` (`pull` in any ***upstream*** changes)

   `git push origin master` (`push` the changes up to the ***origin***)